 - Submit the updated versions of your affected apps.

 During this time, your new app or app update will be in a pending publication status until your request is reviewed.
 If the app has not been updated correctly, you will still see the warning.

 Option 1: Ensure that affected activities are not exported

 Find any Activities with affected WebViews.
 If these Activities do not need to take Intents from other apps you can set android:exported=false for the Activities in your Manifest.
 This ensures that malicious apps cannot send harmful inputs to any WebViews in these activities.

 - Prevent unsafe file loads

 Ensure that affected WebViews cannot load the cookie database.
-WebViews that load unsanitized file:// URLs from untrusted Intents can be attacked by malicious apps in two steps.
+WebViews that load unsanitised file:// URLs from untrusted intents can be attacked by malicious apps in two steps.
 First step: a malicious web page can write <script> tags into the cookies database.
-Second step: this modified cookies database file can be loaded if a malicious app sends an Intent with a file:// URL pointing to your WebView cookies database, or if the malicious webpage itself redirects your WebView to the file URL.
+Second step: this modified cookies database file can be loaded if a malicious app sends an intent with a file:// URL pointing to your WebView cookies database, or if the malicious web page itself redirects your WebView to the file URL.
 The malicious <script> stored in the cookies database will load and execute, which can steal session information.

 - Disable all file access.

 - Make sure that the WebView only loads file:// URLs and verify that any loaded file:// URLs point to safe files.
 Note that an attacker can use a symbolic link to trick checks on the URL path.
-To prevent such an attack, be sure to check the canonical path of any untrusted file:// URL before loading instead of just checking the URL path.
+To prevent such an attack, make sure that you check the canonical path of any untrusted file:// URL before loading instead of just checking the URL path.